A chronology of key events

 US President Barack Obama visits to offer "the hand of friendship" in return for more reforms.
 He urges reconciliation with the Rohingya minority.

-2013 January-February - The Burmese army surrounds Laiza, the biggest town controlled by Kachin rebels.
+2013 January-February - The army surrounds Laiza, the biggest town controlled by Kachin rebels.
 The government and rebels agree to disengage and start a political dialogue after Chinese-sponsored talks.

-2013 March - Rioting has between Muslims and Buddhists in Meiktila, south of Mandalay, leaves at least 10 people dead.
+2013 March - Rioting between Muslims and Buddhists in Meiktila, south of Mandalay, leaves at least 10 people dead.

 2013 April - Four private daily newspapers appear for the first time in almost 50 years as the state monopoly ends.